andyglick/persistence-cdi-demo/README.md

 scanner finds the Spring Repository classes and configures them and using the repository classes I have been able to write to the database.

-The problem, such as it is, is that I haven't worked out how to configure a CDI Transaction processor, so the inserts are getting lost.
+The problem, such as it is, is that I haven't worked out how to configure a CDI compliant Transaction Manager, so the inserts are getting lost.
 That isn't nearly as bad as it sounds.